19hours/sg-statutes/Acts/Income Tax Act.md

 (p) any outgoings and expenses, whether directly or in the form of reimbursements, incurred in respect of any right or benefit granted to any person to acquire shares on or after 1st January 2002 in any company, if the right or benefit is not granted by reason of any office or employment held in Singapore by the person; and

-(q) any outgoings and expenses, whether directly or in the form of reimbursements, incurred by any company in respect of any right or benefit granted to any person, by reason of any office or employment held in Singapore by that person, to acquire shares (other than treasury shares) of a holding company of that company.
+(q) any outgoings and expenses, whether directly or in the form of reimbursements, incurred by any company in respect of any right or benefit granted to any person, by reason of any office or employment held in Singapore by that person, to acquire shares (other than treasury shares, or shares in respect of which the company is allowed a deduction under section 14PA(7)) of a holding company of that company.

+[22/2011 wef Y/A 2012 & Sub Ys/A]

 [7/79; 9/80; 15/83; 11/94; 32/95; 31/98; 32/99; 24/2001; 37/2002; 7/2007; 53/2007]

-(2) Subsection (1)(b) and (d) shall not apply to any expenditure which qualifies for deduction under section 14A, 14D, 14DA, 14E, 14F, 14H, 14I, 14K, 14M, 14N, 14O, 14P, 14Q or 14S.
+(2) Subsection (1)(b) and (d) shall not apply to any expenditure which qualifies for deduction under section 14A, 14D, 14DA, 14E, 14F, 14H, 14I, 14K, 14M, 14N, 14O, 14P, 14PA, 14Q or 14S.

+[22/2011 wef Y/A 2012 & Sub Ys/A]

-[Act 34/2008, wef Y/A 2009 & sub Ys/A:2008-ACT-34]
+[Act 34/2008 wef Y/A 2009 & sub Ys/A]

 [34/2008 wef 16/12/2008]

 [34/2008 wef 16/02/2008]

-[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]
+[Act 29/2010 wef Y/A 2011 & Sub Ys/A]

 [29/2010 wef 01/01/2004]